-At the time the above targets were set, no account was taken of the customer service impact arising from additional vegetation management obligations, which were not allowed for in the distribution price control four ("DPCR4") settlement.
+At the time the targets for the regulatory year to 31 March 2010 were set, no account was taken of the customer service impact arising from additional vegetation management obligations, which were not allowed for in the distribution price control four ("DPCR4") settlement.
 The customer service targets were not adjusted to take account of the effects of the representations made by the Company and accepted by Ofgem.
 Instead, the benefits arising from that decision were reflected in a favourable adjustment to the Company's base allowed revenue.
 That position continued until 31 March 2010 and the implementation of DPCR5 with effect from 1 April 2010.